nakuliyer/cinder-minecraft/README.md

 ## Overview
 ![](docs_assets/demo.gif) <br/>
-** Note: graphics are severely scaled-down for demonstration
+** Note: graphics are scaled-down for demonstration, and different in-game activities have been clipped together.

 Cinder Minecraft is a very basic clone of the popular video game, *Minecraft*.
 In this game, you can explore a randomly-generated, infinitely long terrain; you can interact with this world by breaking and placing grass blocks!